reirep/MyLittleTerminalIsMagic/README.md

 - `"` block
 - `'` block

-## To fix
+## To fix - currently happening
-the current_directory isn't updated correctly

 ## TODO
+- the initial current directory is off, correct that
+- remove empty args
 - some way to manage the history
-- auto expand all the know command (use the history ?)
+- auto expand all the know command (use the history ?) use tab
 - piping with `|` (use a pipe to do that https://golang.org/pkg/io/#Pipe)
 - list of the files of the current dir with `*` (except when the `*` is in the `'` block)
 - list all the files and the subfiles with `*/**`